What does a typical day on inpatient look like?

 How do residents spend their free time?

 Our residents have a diversity of hobbies and talents that they continue to enjoy on their days off!
-Some of our residents are parents, and we’re ok sharing them with their families.
 Many of our residents are active and take advantage of the year-round sunshine with hikes, beach days, and running along the coast.
+Currently, our residents have a variety of hobbies: pickleball, rock climbing, trying restaurants and cafes, walking/biking/rollerblading on the beach, going to concerts/shows/movies, hiking.
 Many also have family and friends close by that they’re able to keep up with.
-We have artists, athletes, equestrians, spin enthusiasts, bakers, and travelers in our program!
-Lastly, you’ll often stumble upon our residents spending their Saturday afternoon with their classmates on call over Thai food.
+We have artists, dancers, athletes, spin enthusiasts, bakers, and travelers in our program!

 What is Long Beach like?